 Why does my toddler keep touching his tongue?

 Toddlers touch their tongue because they have an interest in it.
 Let’s face it, a tongue is wet and feels pretty funny.
 To a toddler who is learning about their body, it is interesting.
 It may also be a sign that they have a bit of pain in their tongue.
 You should check your toddler’s mouth and tongue for anything obvious.

 How do I stop my child from licking his lips?

 Licking lips is a natural reaction when your lips are dry.
 I do it, you probably do it too.
 This usually happens during the colder months of the year.
 You should seek out some lip balm that can be used on a toddler.
 Apply it regularly to stop the dryness.
 Be wary of flavored lip balm, because it might result in your toddler licking their lips even more!

-If you are asking yourself the question ‘why is my toddler licking everything?’ then the 5 reasons on this page will guide you.
+If you ask yourself why my toddler is licking everything, then the 5 reasons on this page will guide you.

 I have also added 5 things that you can do to help stop your toddler from licking everything.

 This post is not intended to give medical advice.
-It is worth noting that a toddler licking everything can possibly be a sign of autism.
-If you think this might be the case, then you should speak with a medical professional who specializes in this field.
+It is worth noting that a toddler licking everything can be a sign of autism.
+If you think this might be the case, you should speak with a medical professional specializing in this field.
 It is important to get the right level of help for you both from the correct source.

-Ultimately, it is like to be a phase that your toddler is going through and is nothing to worry about.
-That being said, it is frustrating, and sometimes embarrassing.
-I said it above, and I’ll say it again, your toddler will develop a new and annoying habit that will replace this one!
+Ultimately, it is like a phase that your toddler is going through and is nothing to worry about.
+That being said, it is frustrating and sometimes embarrassing.
+I said it above, and I’ll repeat it, your toddler will develop a new and annoying habit that will replace this one!

 In the future, you might be wishing that your toddler licking things was the only annoying habit they have!